rainrunner88/pizza_ramo/README.md

 	- https://sungju881203.github.io/pizza_ramo/

 ##Technology used
-* Frontend
-  - html5 canvas
+* html5 canvas
-	- css
+* css
-	- javascript
+* javascript

-##How it works
+##How to play

-###Manual
-Press left & right arrow key to move.
+###Game play
+* P (pause the game)
+* Enter (start game)
+* Refresh (restart)

+###Control
+* PLAYER1: Ethan's Baby
+  Left Arrow (move left)
+  Right Arrow (move right)
+  Spacebar (fire poop)

+* Player2: Liza Ramo
+  A (move left)
+  D (move right)
   Dodge the pizza and survive!

 ###Canvas
-draw liza on the bottom of the canvas. run forEach loop to iterate pizza array and randomly display on top of canvas. update & draw canvas every 10ms.
+Draws baby and liza on the bottom of the canvas.
+Runs forEach loop to iterate pizza array and randomly display on top of canvas.
+Takes space bar events and draws poops on each events.
+Gets updated & draws canvas every 10ms.

 ###Javascript
-pizzaCon is constructor that gets iterated to display pizza. once it gets displayed, it moves downward. collides detects collision between liza and pizza. when they collides, checkCollides display alert message.
+PizzaCon is constructor that gets iterated to display pizza.
+Once it gets displayed, it moves downward.
+Detects collision between liza and pizza. when they collides, checkCollides display alert message.

 ##Area to improve
-* display message to replay game
-* stop & rerun game
 * add scoreboard and time